rndrepos/.github/README.md

 # .github
-Public repo for starter workflows
+Public repo for various centralized content such as starter workflows